andrew/ultimate-awesome/README.md

 - [awesome-deconvolution](https://github.com/metamaden/awesome-deconvolution) - List of deconvolution methods and resources.
 - [awesome-cpp-testing](https://github.com/mheriyanto/awesome-cpp-testing) - :clipboard: Collection of awesome C++ resources for testing,.
 - [awesome-dart](https://github.com/mimzychou/awesome-dart) - A curated list of Dart code and resources, inspired by awesome lists. .
+- [awesome-gsr](https://github.com/mintisan/awesome-gsr) - A comprehensive collection of GSR-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Galvanic Skin Response field.
 - [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-ml-python-packages](https://github.com/MNIKIEMA/awesome-ml-python-packages) - A list of some python packages that I am working with.
 - [awesome-kafka](https://github.com/nagstler/awesome-kafka) - A curated list of awesome Apache Kafka resources, libraries, tools, and more! ⚡️.